 The lunar sample return container, or "rock box," was one of two used by the Apollo 11 astronauts to bring back the first samples of the moon to Earth — 47.7 pounds (21.8 kilograms) of material from the Sea of Tranquility. (collectSPACE)

 On loan from Apollo 11 lunar module pilot Buzz Aldrin, the Duro felt-tip pen that Aldrin used to actuate a circuit breaker aboard the lunar module Eagle after the circuit breaker's nib was accidentally broken off (the nib also on exhibit).
-Visible in the background, Michael Collins' Omega Speedmaster chronograph worn during the Apollo 11 mission and a star chart flown on the mission that shows the positions of the sun, moon and stars at the time Apollo 11 was scheduled to leave Earth orbit and head for the moon. (collectSPACE)
+Visible in the background, Michael Collins' Omega Speedmaster chronograph worn during the Apollo 11 mission and a star chart used to adjust the lunar module's guidance platform shortly before liftoff from the moon. (collectSPACE)